 Approximately two thirds of DFV-context filicides were perpetrated by male filicide offenders (68%) and one third by female offenders (32%).
-The overrepresentation of male offenders could be partly due to the focus on DFV context.
+The over-representation of male offenders could be partly due to the focus on DFV context.
 When compared to the complete filicide data set (i.e. cases both with and without DFV context), male offenders, while still comprising the majority, were a smaller majority at 60 per cent compared to 68 per cent in DFV-context cases.
 Gender differences were also observed in terms of who perpetrated prior violence against the child/ren.
-Male filicide offenders were more commonly the sole perpetrator of the violence (73%) compared to female offenders (36%).
+Male filicide offenders were more commonly the sole perpetrator of the violence (73% of the male filicide offenders in cases with prior violence against the child/ren) compared to female offenders (36% of the female filicide offenders in cases with prior violence against the child/ren).